Editor’s note: This post was updated on August 11, 2020.

 Sincere Position, or Cheap Vote-Getter?

-With Harris climbing steadily in the polls, the debate over her sincerity on legalization is beginning to heat up online.
+With Harris now on the Democratic ticket as Joe Biden’s vice presidential nominee, the debate over her sincerity on legalization will surely heat up.
 Some see her as a pragmatic reformer.
 Others charge her with serving the interests of law enforcement first, and civilians second.

 A recent Vox explainer laid out evidence on both sides: